Eustachekamala/Springboot/README.md

 - [Baeldung Spring Boot Tutorials](https://www.baeldung.com/spring-boot)
 - [Spring Boot in Action by Craig Walls](https://www.manning.com/books/spring-boot-in-action)

-## Conclusion
-This journey has been both challenging and rewarding.
-I look forward to continuing my exploration of Spring Boot and applying it to real-world projects.

 Feel free to explore this repository and follow along with my progress!